miyagi-dev/miyagi/README.md

 ### Documentation of components

 For every component you can create a markdown file for documentation.
 Its content is rendered at the beginning of the overview page of a component.

-### Creating components via CLI

-Creating (empty) components via CLI is possible with `headman new folderName/componentName`.
-This will create template (the type is based on your config), data, docs, css and js files.
-You can skip any of these like this: `headman new folderName/componentName --skip=css,js`.
-Alternatively, you can explicitly say which files you need like this: `headman new folderName/componentName --only=tpl,docs`.

-### Creating a build

-You can create a production build with `node node_modules/headman build` (or `headman build`).

-_headman_ automatically goes into production mode to create the build, so you can ommit the `NODE_ENV`.
-By default, the build (static html files + assets) will be created in `<YOUR_PROJECT>/build`.
-You can change this in your `headman.json` (see [Options](#options)).

 ## Good to know